 Flowing from a series of pristine, alpine lakes near the Continental Divide, the Rio de Los Pinos tumbles several thousand feet on its 40-mile decent from high in the San Juan Mountains to its confluence with the Conejos River.
 Along its way, it crosses the Colorado-New Mexico Border twice before entering Colorado’s scenic San Luis Valley near Antonito.
 On Cumbres Pass, near the Colorado-New Mexico border, the Rio de Los Pinos pauses its rapid decent and slows to a gentle meander, winding through a valley of lush, open meadows nestled between forests of spruce and fir.
 Several times a day, a historic, narrow-gauge steam train chugs along the Cumbres & Toltec Scenic Railroad, passing the river and offering passengers picture-perfect views of this high-altitude valley.

 In addition to being a beautiful alpine river, the Rio de Los Pinos is also an excellent little trout stream, though this is often overshadowed by the nearby Conejos and Chama Rivers in the minds of anglers.
 This is partially due to the fact that accessing the river’s most attractive fly water is a challenge along much of its length.
-That changed in the summer of 2017 when Western Rivers Conservancy acquired 368 acres along the Rio de Los Pinos, just off Highway 17, near Cumbres Pass.
+That changed in the summer of 2017 when Western Rivers Conservancy acquired the first of two properties along the Rio de Los Pinos, just off Highway 17, near Cumbres Pass.
 WRC conveyed the land to Rio Grande National Forest, creating new access to a small slice of angling paradise and ensuring permanent protection of this important stretch of the Los Pinos River.

 Like many near-pristine slices of the West, portions of this valley have been subdivided for second home development.
 However, the majority of Rio de Los Pinos frontage remains undeveloped.
 WRC is buying this land to preserve the remainder of the valley’s unbroken, natural beauty while ensuring that its tremendous recreational opportunities remain a public resource for all.